AlbanGauthier/AlbanGauthier/README.md

 👋 Hi, I’m @AlbanGauthier
-I am a PhD Student in Computer Graphics at Télécom Paris
+I am a Computer Graphics Researcher, and I received my PhD from Télécom Paris in Dec.
+2022
 You can find more information about me on my personal website:
 https://albangauthier.github.io/